Our Group and our Mission

 All of us believe that teaming up and pulling together in a "D3 family" effort will help get "chalky teeth" problems such as Molar Hypomin and AI recognised better, understood better, and cared for better.
 Our ultimate goal is to make many of these problems go away through prevention.

-To achieve these goals, our primary mission is to help educate people about D3 as it pertains to them – families and patients, the public health sector and politicians, practitioners and industry, researchers, educators and students.
+To achieve these social goals, our primary mission is to help educate people about D3 as it pertains to them – families and patients, the public health sector and politicians, practitioners and industry, researchers, educators and students.
 Hopefully, such an improved foundation of knowledge and understanding will lead to widespread benefits across societies.

-More specifically, our key goals are to:
+More specifically, our key objectives are to:

 - hold scientific/network meetings and workshops of interest to our diverse membership